Doug Smith (basketball)

 Douglas Smith (born September 17, 1969) is an American former professional basketball player.
 He was selected by the Dallas Mavericks as the sixth overall pick in the 1991 NBA draft.

 College career

 Smith is a 1987 graduate of Detroit's Mackenzie High School; he played collegiate basketball for the University of Missouri, where his number 34 is retired.
+Smith was named the Big Eight Conference Men's Basketball Player of the Year for the 1989-90 and 1990-91 seasons and led his team to the Big Eight Conference Championship.